-The City is expected to receive funding allocations of \$6,727,557 for CDBG, \$1,902,041 in HOME funding and \$587,737 in ESG funding from HUD in 2023.
-In addition, the City estimates using about \$872,443 in CDBG program income and approximately \$594,595 in HOME program income.
+The City expects funding allocations of near its 2023 allocations for these programs: \$6,727,557 for CDBG, \$1,902,041 in HOME funding and \$587,737 in ESG funding from HUD in 2024.
+In addition, the City estimates using about \$872,443 in CDBG program income and approximately \$594,495 in HOME program income.
 Program income is income directly generated from a CDBG or HOME program funded activity, such as loan repayments.
-Should the City receive an increase in CDBG program funding from the estimated allocation, the City will increase the Multi-Unit Rehabilitation project; if there is a decrease in the estimated CDBG allocation the City will decrease the Single-Unit Rehabilitation project.
-If there is an increase or decrease in the estimated HOME funding, the City will increase/decrease the Housing Construction project.
-Any increase or decrease in ESG will be applied in direct proportion to the difference in actual allocations.
+Because the federal budget allocations for 2024 are not yest passed upon drafting this Action Plan, the City has a contingency plan for different funding amounts.
+Should the City receive an amount higher or lower than the estimates from last program year, all activities will be adjusted in direct proportion to the difference in actual allocations.

-A consecutive period of three years, 2021, 2022 and 2023, is being used to determine that the minimum overall benefit of 70 percent of CDBG funds is used to benefit persons of low- and moderate-income.
+A consecutive period of three years, 2022, 2023 and 2024, is being used to determine that the minimum overall benefit of 70 percent of CDBG funds is used to benefit persons of low- and moderate-income.